If you are a new parent you may have recently learned – or are perhaps even in the middle of – a “wonder week”.

 The Skills Phase

-Your baby’s change in behavior during leap 1 (and all other leaps) may feel may feel like a regression, but the opposite is actually true.
+Your baby’s change in behavior during leap 1 (and all others) may feel may feel like a regression, but the opposite is actually true.

 This is because during a leap your baby is rapidly developing their brain and learning some amazing new skills.